tlvince/ebola-call-center-search/README.md

 grunt build:[gin|sl|lr]
 ```

-upload the search document to the couchDB instance
+Upload the search document to the couchDB instance
 from the root of the project using couchapp:

 ```shell